 Albert Curtis Brown knew what he was doing, and the modern-day version of his agency has well-established inroads into the American market – if that’s where your ambitions lie.
 However, with 160 people working in London, they’re not ignoring Blighty and their client list reveals a commitment to new, exciting talent both on stage and on screen.

 How do I get involved?

 Like all agents, Curtis Brown needs the very best clients in order to thrive – and perhaps that means you.
 If you want to be considered for representation then CB has a clear route in: email them on [email protected] They want to see a headshot, CV, short covering email, and link to your showreel or example of your work, so think carefully about how you present yourself.

 They also ask that you’re clear about who you’d like as your agent – so that means doing a bit of research.
 Look at the actors they rep, figure out whose career charts a path you would like to emulate and then put your best foot forward with an individual agent.
 Alternatively, you can mark your email to the attention of “All Agents” and your deets will be circulated.
 However, we all know how important the relationship with your agent is to an actor’s career, so taking some time to find that perfect fit is obviously time well spent.
 It also makes a lot of sense to deeply consider timing: are you truly ready to go for a top agent, or is your time best spent building up your skills, experience, and body of work first?

 What else do I need to know?

-Curtis Brown is led by CEO Sarah Spear, so if you meet her in a lift, be nice and maybe say Happy Birthday – 2019 is the agency’s 120th year of business!
+The Curtis Brown Group is led by CEO Jonny Geller, so if you meet him in a lift, be nice and maybe say well done – the agency has now been in business for over 120 years!